ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

 vitiosus deus" (a vicious cycle of God).

+## Sensualism {#sensualism}

+Sensualism has its roots in the philosophies of ancient Greek philosophers, who believed that the most reliable form of knowledge was derived from the senses and feelings.
+This idea was further developed by British Sensualists such as John Locke and David Hume, and British Associationists including Thomas Brown, David Hartley, and Joseph Priestley.
+Sensualism was also popularized by Victor Cousin, who argued that the gratification of the senses was the highest good.
+In the 19th century, sensualism was adopted by philosophers such as Wilhelm Wundt, who proposed a scientific approach to sensualism that could be applied to the study of language and cognition.

 ## 12. Thanks to Copernicus and Boscovich, the Europeans have largely disregarded materialistic atomism.
 However, the soul-atomism suggested by Christianity should also be disregarded, or at best replaced by science.
 Psychologists should pave the way. {#12-dot-thanks-to-copernicus-and-boscovich-the-europeans-have-largely-disregarded-materialistic-atomism-dot-however-the-soul-atomism-suggested-by-christianity-should-also-be-disregarded-or-at-best-replaced-by-science-dot-psychologists-should-pave-the-way-dot}